fhoedemakers/pico-smsplus/README.md

 ***
 ## Not perfect

 **There are still some issues to be fixed.
-The emulator runs decently well.
-Some games may not run at full speed or at all. (afterburner).**
+The emulator runs decently well, especially on the Pico 2/RP2350.
+On the Pico/RP2040, Some games may not run at full speed or at all. (afterburner).**

 >[!WARNING]
-> Some games show red flashing between screens.
+> On Pico/RP2040, some games show red flashing between screens.
 This can be occasionally or severe depending on the game.
 If you are sensitive for this, or experience health issues while playing those games, please stop playing immediately.
+> Runs much better on Pico 2/RP2350.

 ***